Cisco Desk Phone 9800 series

 Making Lemonade…

 A split agreement resulted in several suppliers creating the 4 unit lineup in two colorways.
-The task at hand was to ensure design intent is maintained and consistent across continents.

 Supplier A